georgeredinger/secret-video/README.md

 2. Video delivered from /videos/public using send_file in the controller -- send_file branch

-3. Video delivered from a query string authenticated Amazon S3 bucket the url  is visible but is timed out in 5 minutes by Amazon [[s3_querystring branch]]
+3. Video delivered from a query string authenticated Amazon S3 bucket the url  is visible but is timed out in 5 minutes by Amazon --s3_querystring branch

-4. Video delivered from a remote url from inside  rails controller  The url remains hidden
+4. Video delivered from a remote url from inside  rails controller  The url remains hidden --s3-send_file-branch

 5. Video delivered from a query string authenticated Amazon S3 bucket from inside a rails controller over a ssl connection.
 Source url never exposed, delivered over ssl.